Folia-Inquisitors/FakePlayer/README.md

 ./gradlew shadowjar

-Disclaimer There is no dependency to build this, but you will need PacketEvents in the download folder.
+Disclaimer There is no dependency to build this, but you will need PacketEvents in the plugins folder.
 There are a couple polugins that work with this like GRIM-YATPA, YATPA, and FakePlayersAPI which enables fake player count to be displayed on the server velocity proxies.
 Only needed if you use velocity,

 ## Description